 Educational supervisors should meet with trainees regularly to check progress.
-In advance of the ARCP they should do the following:
+In advance of the ARCP, they should do the following:

-- 1. Check that trainees have achieved the minimum requirements for the relevant decision aid(s). - 2.
-Review the ePortfolio to ensure there is sufficient additional evidence (including workplace-based assessments, feedback received from clinical supervisors via the multiple consultant report, and the trainee's self-assessment) to make a recommendation for the entrustment level for each generic and speciality CiP. - 3.
-Decide a recommendation for the entrustment level (1-4) (see table 7) for each CiP. - 4.
-Complete an ESSR on the ePortfolio.
+- check that the trainee has achieved the minimum requirements for the relevant decision aid(s) - review the ePortfolio to ensure there is sufficient additional evidence including WPBAs, feedback received from clinical supervisors (via the multiple consultant report) and the trainee's self-assessment to make a recommendation for entrustment level for each generic and speciality CiP - decide a recommendation for the entrustment level (1-4; see table 6) for each CiP - complete an educational supervisor's structured report on the ePortfolio.

-All trainees will need an ESSR to inform the ARCP.
+All trainees will need an educational supervisor's structured report to inform the ARCP.
 For trainees who are dual training in infectious diseases/medical microbiology or infectious diseases/medical virology, this can be with a single report covering both specialties or, when there are separate educational supervisors, with two reports - one for medical microbiology and one for infectious diseases.

-Failure to reach the expected entrustment levels in every CiP can still allow progression at the discretion of the ARCP panel, taking into account the individual and the programme.
-For an outcome 6 (final outcome leading to the award of a CCT), all required entrustment levels must be met, as this is a critical progression point.
+Failure to reach the expected entrustment levels in every CiP can still allow progression at the discretion of the ARCP panel taking into account the individual and the programme.
+For an outcome 6 (final outcome leading to the award of a CCT), all required entrustment levels must be met as this is a critical progression point.

-Completed ARCP outcome forms are needed for each specialty.
+Complete ARCP outcome forms for each specialty.
 Dual trainees will require two ARCP outcome forms each year.